simhnna/django-widgets-improved/README.md

 That should be enough for designers to customize field presentation (using CSS and unobtrusive javascript) without touching python code.

-License is MIT.
+This project is a fork of the unmaintained [django-widget-tweaks](https://github.com/jazzband/django-widget-tweaks) repository.

-This project is a fork of the unmaintained [django-widget-tweaks](https://github.com/jazzband/django-widget-tweaks) repository
+It is a drop-in replacement.
+Just unintall django-widget-tweaks and install this instead.

 ## Installation